rchu02/ACIT-2420-Assignment-1/README.md

 - `grep`: Searches file(s) {In this case this searches the list of all images} for specific text[^7].
 - `-i `: Ignores case sensitivity[^7].

-Make sure you have your ID and the name "Arch Linux" as the output.
+Make sure you have your ID and the name `Arch Linux` as the output.

 <img src="assests/image_list.png" alt="image_list" width="450"/>